 Topics include socialization, communication, getting the deaf dog’s attention, praise and reprimand, thoughts about training, specifics of how to train (sit, down, stand, getting your deaf puppy to come back to you, heel, stay), unwanted behavior, and more.

-While I was at Dogwise checking on Hear, Hear, I found another book on deaf dogs LIVING WITH A DEAF DOG seems to cover similar ground (perhaps more comprehensively) — I find I can always learn more from reading a second book on a topic.
+I also found another book on deaf dogs Living With a Deaf Dog: A Book of Advice, Facts and Experiences About Canine Deafness seems to cover similar ground (perhaps more comprehensively) — I find I can always learn more from reading a second book on a topic.
 This was written by someone who had a deaf Boston Terrier.
-Clicking on the title or the image will again take you to Dogwise.
 The book includes a list of hand signals to use.

 Also, as ever, the internet itself is a fabulous resource.